Driving in The Rain Safety Rules: Wipers, Night Driving & Heavy DownpourUpdated Nov. 16, 2020

 When the road becomes slick, you must reduce your speed by 5 to 10 mph and increase your following distance to five or six seconds.
 If you need to stop, avoid slamming on the brakes as this could cause a skid.
 Instead, apply the brakes gradually and in a controlled manner, easing off if you feel the vehicle beginning to skid.
 Always take bends and turns more slowly when the roadway is wet.

-All roads will become are slippery when rained on, though you should take particularly care when traveling on a road with a sign that says: “SLIPPERY WHEN WET.”
+All roads will become are slippery when rained on, though you should take particular care when traveling on a road with a sign that says: “SLIPPERY WHEN WET.”
 This indicates that the road is paved with a material that can be particularly hazardous during rainstorms.

 When heavy rain or poor drainage causes water to pool on the road’s surface, your tires can begin to glide on top of the water and lose contact with the road.
 This is called “hydroplaning” and is every driver’s worst nightmare in wet weather.
 Hydroplaning can cause complete loss of traction (grip on the road’s surface) and steering control.
 This generally occurs at high speeds, which is why slowing down during heavy rain is so important.